Must-try Icelandic food and drink

 - Ice Cream

-Now you have an idea of the dishes that are a traditional part of Icelandic cuisine to try when you are visiting restaurants in Reykjavik on a Land of Ice and Fire cruise.
+Now you have an idea of the dishes that are a traditional part of Icelandic cuisine to try when you are visiting restaurants in Reykjavik and around the rest of the country.
 Whether you want to try something new and unique or are happier with a simple ice cream cone, Iceland has you covered.

 READ MORE: Top Reykjavik attractions to visit